armsultan/appster/README.md

 #### Update our source repository and automaticly run our pipeline

 1. Clone repo to local machine
-2. Demonstrate a configuration change in the NGINX config or change in the Web App. e.g. Search and replace `iphone_7.png` with `iphone_x.png`.
-Change and revert as needed, e.g.
+2. Demonstrate a configuration change in the NGINX config or change in the Web App:

+##### Example 1.
+Update / revert phone image

+1. Search and replace `iphone_7.png` with `iphone_x.png`.
+Change and revert as needed:

 ```bash
 # This works with both GNU and BSD versions of sed: